-Reporting to the Office of the Chancellor, University Relations is a team of marketing, communication and creative services professionals working to build awareness, affinity and support for UNCG.
+Reporting to the Office of the Chancellor, University Communications is a team of marketing, communication and creative services professionals working to build awareness, affinity and support for UNCG.
 The UNCG community has compelling stories of faculty, staff, alumni and students driven to make meaningful contributions.
 We are the writers, designers, photographers, web developers and marketers who create and share those stories.

 For your convenience, a comprehensive Integrated Marketing and Strategic Communication (IMSC) Brand Guide is available online.
 There you will find a variety of tools to assist you in developing your own marketing communication consistent with UNCG’s award-winning “Why-How-What” communication strategy.
-Since the launch in 2012, University Relations has been conducting customized unit strategy sessions across campus to support the adoption of IMSC.
+Since the launch in 2012, University Communications has been conducting customized unit strategy sessions across campus to support the adoption of IMSC.
 As a result, units have access to their own customized marketing messages.
 Using your unit messaging grid as a starting point, you may also access the Brand Guide for additional resources related to IMSC standards, including the Image Collection and the Headline Repository.
 If you are looking for examples of good work, please visit our online gallery to find inspiration or simply to look over examples.
 If you have any questions about information presented on the Brand Guide, you may contact firstname.lastname@example.org.

 To support university marketing and strategic communication, UNCGNow is the home for our DSBA Feature stories, which showcase our Do something bigger altogether (#dsba) community.
 These stories, which appear on the UNCG home page and several top-tier web pages, are posted weekly and highlight how the university defines excellence not only by the people we attract, but by the difference they make.